findItAroundMe/findIt/README.md

   * Lets people confirm location, change language, or change password.
 * Saved Screen
   * Lets people see locations they have favorited.
+* Genre Screen
+  * Lets people create a search from categories.

 ### 3. Navigation